opensearch-project/project-website/_posts/2023-07-20-long-running-operation-and-component-template.md

   - suzhou
   - gzhichao
   - kolchfa
-date: 2023-07-07
+date: 2023-07-20
 categories:
   - technical-post
 meta_keywords: OpenSearch index state management, index management UI, OpenSearch dashboards
 meta_description: Learn how OpenSearch simplifies cluster operations with index management UI enhancements that enable you to manage component templates in a user-friendly way.

-excerpt: OpenSearch Dashboards now provides two additional UI elements to simplify index management: notifications for long-running operations and component templates.
+excerpt: OpenSearch Dashboards now provides two additional UI elements to simplify index management---notifications for long-running operations and component templates.
 With long-running operation notification, you can subscribe to be notified of a specific task or type of task through any notification channel supported by the Notification plugin.
 With component templates, you can create a single index pattern that matches multiple indexes.
 Using component templates together with index templates provides a powerful tool for managing large volumes of data.
 ---

 OpenSearch Dashboards now provides two additional UI elements to simplify index management: [notifications for long-running operations](#long-running-operation-notifications) and [component templates](#component-templates).
 With long-running operation notification, you can subscribe to be notified of a specific task or type of task through any notification channel supported by the Notification plugin.
 With component templates, you can create a single index pattern that matches multiple indexes.
 Using component templates together with index templates provides a powerful tool for managing large volumes of data.